 To receive electronic updates on rulemaking activities, sign up for GovDelivery Email Updates.
 (Check the boxes next to the “Board and Rules” listings in the “Legal Counsel” section under “Environmental Management, Department of.”
 Be sure to check the boxes next to the board packet listings to receive board packets.)

-A professional court reporter produces a verbatim record of every Environmental Rules Board meeting.
+A professional court reporter produces a verbatim record of each rule hearing at the Environmental Rules Board and Underground Storage Tank Financial Assurance Board meetings.
 IDEM posts the transcripts online as they become available.